digital-land/digital-land/content/guidance/developer-contributions/index.md

 #### Column headers:

 {{% col-guidance name="developer-agreement-contribution" %}}
 Create a unique identifier for the contribution.
 If the identifier contains the developer-agreement number it will be easier to quickly identify the contribution as related to the agreement.
-For example, if the developer-agreement number is ROC100, the developer-contribution could be ROC100-1A, for example.
+If the developer-agreement number is ROC100, for example, the developer-contribution could be ROC100-1A.
 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement" %}}